freeradical13/freeradical13.github.io/index.md

 # Atoms

-[Atoms][] are made of some number of [nucleons][] - at least one proton and zero or more neutrons - in the atom's [nucleus][], and some number of [electrons][] orbiting the nucleus in [shells][electron shells].
+[Atoms][] are made of some number of [nucleons][] - at least one proton and zero or more neutrons - in the atom's [nucleus][], and zero or more [electrons][] orbiting the nucleus in [shells][electron shells].
 Shells are subdivided into [subshells][electron subshells].
 Subshells are subdivided into [orbitals][].

 The number of nucleons is considered the [atomic mass number][] (A) since an atom's electrons' masses are so much relatively lighter than the nucleons' masses.

-The number of protons is considered the [atomic number][] (Z) and categorizes the atom in a class called a [chemical element][] (e.g. carbon is the chemical element class for any atom which has 6 protons).
+The number of protons is considered the [atomic number][] (Z) and categorizes the atom in a class called a [chemical element][] (e.g. Carbon is the chemical element class for any atom which has 6 protons).
 Chemical elements and their reactions are the basis of chemistry.

 The number of neutrons defines the element's [isotope][] which is represented as the element name followed by its atomic mass number (e.g. Carbon-14), so the number of neutrons may be deduced from the isotope name by subtracting the number of protons.
-An isotope is abbreviated with the atomic mass number in a superscript to the left of the element letter; for example, <sup>14</sup>C.
+An isotope may be abbreviated with the atomic mass number in a superscript to the left of the element symbol; for example, <sup>14</sup>C for Carbon-14.

 [Atomic mass][] (m<sub>A</sub>) is measured in [unified atomic mass units][] (u or amu), also known as daltons (Da) and 1u is approximately the mass of a nucleon.
 For various reasons, 1u is defined more strictly as <code>1/12</code> of the mass of a Carbon-12 atom.
 [Relative atomic mass][] (A<sub>r</sub>) is a ratio of the average mass of atoms of an element in some sample to 1u.
 [Standard atomic weight][] (A<sub>r,std</sub>) is A<sub>r</sub> on Earth, reflecting the weighted average of isotope masses of an element on Earth.

-If an atom has an equal number of protons and electrons, then it is neutral.
+If an atom has an equal number of protons and electrons, then it is electrically neutral.
 If an atom has an unequal number of protons and electrons, then it is [ionized][ion].
-If an atom has more protons than electrons, then it's positively charged, called a cation, and symbolized as E<sup>+</sup> (where E is the element symbol, discussed below).
-If an atom has more electrons than protons, then it's negatively charged, called an anion, and symbolized as E<sup>-</sup>.
+If an atom has more protons than electrons, then it's positively electrically charged, called a cation, and symbolized as E<sup>+</sup> (where E is the element symbol, discussed below).
+If an atom has more electrons than protons, then it's negatively electrically charged, called an anion, and symbolized as E<sup>-</sup>.
 If the ion is more than one electron away from the neutral element, then the <sup>+</sup> or <sup>-</sup> is preceded by that number, e.g. E<sup>2+</sup>.

 # Chemistry